 Walking and Hiking in Gougane Barra and beyond

-Walking in Gougane Barra could never be more enjoyable with trails starting at the front door, from forest walks, longer linear marked routes, unmarked open mountain walks to quiet country roads.
-Don’t forget your walking boots, maps, picnic and recommendations from us on weather conditions, routes suitable for your ability, and sights to see on your planned hike.
+Walking in Gougane Barra is so enjoyable with trails starting at the front door, from linear marked routes, unmarked open mountain walks to quiet country roads.
+Don’t forget your walking boots, maps, picnic and recommendations from us on weather conditions, routes to suit your ability, and sights to see on your planned hike.

 Coillte's Gougane Barra National Forest Park

-Coillte’s forest park is in this valley, with the entrance only five minutes from our front door.
+Coillte’s National Forest Park is in this valley, with the entrance only five minutes from our front door.
 It has well-marked walking trails in 350 acres of forestry suitable for all grades of walkers.
 We love walking ‘Slí Laoi’ which follows the early stages of the River Lee in the upper valley and ‘Slí Sléibhte’ which takes you to where the forestry meets the mountain and has one of the best views of the valley.

 We have maps at reception that will help you explore the many interesting trails.